 Study Dates and Venues

 Module availability varies from year to year and will be subject to minimum student numbers being achieved.
 Places will be allocated on a first come first served basis.
 Due to the popularity of some modules it may be that the module is fully booked when your application is received.
 We will include your details on a waiting list and allocate you a place on the next available intake

 For details of how to apply, please visit www.edgehill.ac.uk/health/cpd/apply.

 If you have any other queries about studying with us, please see the FAQs www.edgehill.ac.uk/health/cpd/faqs.

 For further module information, please contact the Module Co-ordinator, Dr Richard Russell at Liverpool Women’s Hospital on 0800 103 244 or email Richard.Russell@lwh.nhs.uk.

 This module can be studied on a stand alone basis.
-It is a compulsory module on the:
+It is an optional module on the following programme: